British Academy Postdoctoral Fellowships

 - Approval Stage 1: The Mentor makes a decision to support based on:

 - if the project will be competitive, given a maximum likely success rate of 8%

 - if the applicant has, or will have publications at the point of external submission.
 Our feedback suggests that candidates need at least one article published or in press (and the best have at least three publications);

 - their capacity to lend a strong level of support in developing the application (experience suggests that most successful applications have been developed with close support of the Mentor).

 - The Mentor contacts the School Research Director (SRD) (copying in the Head of Department) to request final authorisation.

 - In previous years, applicants have been invited to attend a training day in Bristol, scheduled this year as 10am-12.30pm on Wednesday 7 July.
 This will be held in a hybrid format, with some applicants attending virtually and some attending in person – we plan for there to be an opportunity to meet with your mentors on this day.
-Attendance at this day is not compulsory – all will receive support of the faculty going forward to the external deadline, expected to be at the end of October.
+Attendance at this day/session is not compulsory – all will receive support of the Faculty going forward to the external deadline, expected to be at the end of October.
 If you are based within the UK and the School agrees to support your application, the University of Bristol will be able to contribute to the cost of your travel to attend the workshop in person.
 More details will follow after selection.

 For more information on the scheme, please click here.